 - If our drug list contains alternative drug(s) for treating your medical condition that are in a lower cost sharing tier than your drug, you can ask us to cover your drug at the cost sharing amount that applies to the alternative drug(s).
-This would lower your share of the cost for the drug. - You cannot ask us to change the cost sharing tier for any drug in Tier 5 Specialty Tier. - If we approve your request for a tiering exception and there is more than one lower cost sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.
+This would lower your share of the cost for the drug. - If we approve your request for a tiering exception and there is more than one lower cost sharing tier with alternative drugs you can't take, you will usually pay the lowest amount.